bevyengine/rfcs/rfcs/45-stageless.md

 7. A graph-based system ordering API for dense, complex dependencies.
 8. Store systems in the `World` as entities?
 9. Warn if systems that emit commands do not have an appropriate command-flushing ordering constraint.
+10. Run schedules without exclusive world access, inferring access based on the contents of the `Schedule`.